MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/advanced-guide.md

 > [!div class="mx-imgBorder"]
 > ![](media/filter-sort.png "Filter and sort customer profiles")

 What's in the sort list depends on the category you selected earlier and the profile type.
-This example is xyz category with **Top paying** as the profile type.
+In this example xyz is the category and **Top paying** amounts for the profile type.

 > [!div class="mx-imgBorder"]
 > ![](media/sort-list.png "Sort list")

+Upon clicking a specific customer tile, you will get to this **customer's Power BI report** which is explored below.

+## Customer Power BI Report
+This report encapsulates everything you need to know about the specific customer you selected on the *Profile* screen.
+It includes four major parts: The Customer Card, selected Customer KPIs, Top Interests and Brands for customers that are like this customer, and this Customer's Activities.
+- **Customer Card:** This card is the same card that appears for that customer on the Profile screen and that was described earlier.
+- **Customer KPIs**:
+()
+- **Top Interests and Brands**:
+()
+- **Customer's Activities**:
+()

 ## Segmentation
 There are three available segmentation types: *Static Segments*, *Dynamic Segments*, and *Customized Segments*.
 First we will discuss **segment creation** and learn two ways to perforam that task.
 Then we will move to discuss **segment exploration**.
 Lastly we will discuss **segment exportation**.